DAReHub/WeatherGenerator/README.md

 Through these scripts as the background a web-based visualization tool is built, altogether a successor to the UKCP09 Weather generator is established which uses the updated UKCP18 projections.

-# Components of the WG

-This WG has two components, first being the rainfall generator based on NSRP model and the second being the non-rainfall variable generator.
-The linkage between these two components is established via transition states of rainfall.
+This WG has two components, first of them is the rainfall generator based on NSRP model and the second, a non-rainfall variable generator.
+The linkage between these two components is established via transition states of rainfall through regression-based relationships.
 The schematic below gives a brief overview of the WG.

 <img width="521" height="266" alt="image" src="https://github.com/user-attachments/assets/5c06bd27-6d38-481a-a5df-22109904c3bc" />